Fingerprinting LLMs via Prompt Injection: Related Work

 \myparatight{Modification of the base model (passive vs. proactive)} Proactive methods embed signals (e.g., watermarks or injected fingerprints) into the base model during training or post-training to enable subsequent verification.
 Examples include domain-specific watermarking~\citep{gloaguen2025robust}, localized knowledge editing for natural-language fingerprints~\citep{wang2025fpedit}, and training-free editing approaches such as EditMF~\citep{wu2025editmf} and implicit fingerprints~\citep{wanli2025imf}.
 These methods modify the base model's parameters or sampling distribution, which can inevitably degrade utility, and they are inapplicable to legacy base models that have already been released.

 In contrast, passive methods do not alter the base model but instead design prompts to elicit inherent behaviors (i.e., fingerprints) and then compare outputs between the base and suspect models.
 For example, TRAP~\citep{gubri2024trap} optimizes prompts to induce the base model to output a specific string and checks whether the suspect model reproduces the same output. \citet{nikolic2025model} sample large pools of random prompts and test whether the suspect model matches the base model's next-token predictions.
 LLMmap~\citep{pasquini2025llmmap} employs hand-crafted prompts to elicit lexical or stylistic patterns, while CoTSRF~\citep{ren2025cotsrf} extracts chain-of-thought and analyzes structural statistics of reasoning outputs.

 However, these fingerprints often lack \emph{uniqueness} to the base model and its post-processed versions (leading to \emph{false positives}) or \emph{robustness} to post-processing (leading to \emph{false negatives}).
 Gradient- and attention-based fingerprints~\citep{wu2025gradient,yoon2025intrinsic} instead rely on internal gradients or attention statistics, but they require white-box access to the suspect model, which is rarely available in deployment.

-Unlike these approaches, our \method{} exploits an \emph{inherent prompt-injection vulnerability} of the base model and turns it into a unique and robust fingerprint.
+Unlike these methods, our \method{} exploits an \emph{inherent prompt-injection vulnerability} of the base model and turns it into a unique and robust fingerprint.

 \myparatight{Access to the suspect model (white-box vs. gray-box vs. black-box)} Another key dimension is the level of access to the suspect model.
 White-box approaches~\citep{wu2025gradient,yoon2025intrinsic} assume access to the model parameters.
 Black-box approaches assume the most restricted setting, where only final text outputs are observable; examples include statistical provenance testing~\citep{nikolic2025model}, CoTSRF~\citep{ren2025cotsrf}, domain-specific watermarking~\citep{gloaguen2025robust}, EditMF~\citep{wu2025editmf}, and LLMmap~\citep{pasquini2025llmmap}.
-Gray-box approaches assume access to token-level output distributions, a setting often realized in practice since many commercial APIs (e.g., GPT models) expose per-token log-likelihoods or top-$k$ probabilities.
+Gray-box approaches assume access to token-level output distributions, a setting often realized in practice since many commercial APIs (e.g., GPT models) expose per-token probabilities or top-$k$ probabilities.
 This provides richer information than pure text outputs, while still restricting access to model parameters.

 To the best of our knowledge, no prior provenance detection methods have exploited the gray-box setting.
 Our method requires no white-box access, remains effective even in the most restricted black-box scenario, and further benefits from gray-box access when available.